WIC stands for Women, Infants, and Children. WIC is the Special Supplemental Food and Nutrition Education Program funded by the U. S.

-approximately 4,500 individuals a months is now a major program serving over
+4,500 individuals a month is now a major program serving over 248,000 mothers and children each month in North Carolina.
+The Cumberland

-given vouchers that they redeem at participating grocery stores to obtain foods.
+they redeem at participating grocery stores to obtain foods.
+WIC participants receive:

 (The WIC Nutritionist will determine which foods a